 When you walk out of the dressing room, you will find brilliant brown water in the tub.

 In the same direction of eyes, there is glories view of the Shimanto River and the Pacific Ocean with deep blue, which enhances beautiful contract.

 Indeed, there are many scenic hot springs, but most of them have unremarkable view from the tubs.

 In that respect, the scenery from Yamamizuki can be said as excellent.

 Unfortunately, small amount of water is being poured into the tub.

 Furthermore, it is artificially heated, because water temperature of the source is only 79 degrees.

-Despite these weak points, here is still attractive, because of the characteristic nature of the spring, which has a high salt content, and the glorious view of the Pacific Ocean.
+Despite these weak points, here is still attractive, because of the characteristic nature of the spring with metallic smell, and the glorious view of the Pacific Ocean.

 It takes one-hour drive from Yamamizuki.

 There is an unusual DIY hot spring.